Post-Completion OPT

 Your Status at last arrival is most likely F-1, so select “F-1 - F-1 - Student, Academic or Language Program” from the dropdown.

-Exception: If you originally entered the U.S. in a different visa status, filed and were approved by USCIS for a change of status to F-1, and have not traveled internationally since then, please make sure to select the correct status at last arrival!
+Exception: If you originally entered the U.S. in a different visa status, filed and were approved by USCIS for a change of status to F-1, and have not traveled internationally since then, please make sure to select the correct status at the last arrival!

 Screenshot from online I-765.
 What is the passport number of your most recently issued passport?
 What is your travel document number (if any)?
 What is the expiration date of your passport or travel document?
 What country issued your passport or travel document?